The Southern Company (SO) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for SO is $70.54, which is -$1.46 below the current market price.
-The public float for SO is 1.09B, and currently, shorts hold a 1.06% of that float.
-The average trading volume for SO on April 10, 2023 was 4.42M shares.
+The public float for SO is 1.09B, and currently, short sellers hold a 1.06% ratio of that floaft.
+The average trading volume of SO on April 13, 2023 was 4.45M shares.

 SO’s Market Performance